aelshehawy/academic-kickstart_ash/content/publication/publication1/index.md

 +++
-title = "Gender and Money in Politics: Evidence from Mayoral Elections Colombia" date = 2022-06-01T00:00:00 draft = false
+title = "Gender and Money in Politics: Evidence from Local Elections" date = 2022-06-01T00:00:00 draft = false